-At least three medical associations promoted a vaccine for a sexually transmitted virus using funds provided by the vaccine’s manufacturer, according to an analysis being published in Wednesday’s issue of the Journal of the American Medical Association.
+At least three medical associations promoted a vaccine that protects against a sexually transmitted virus using funds provided by the vaccine’s manufacturer, according to a new analysis being published in Wednesday’s issue of the Journal of the American Medical Association.

-The groups — the American College Health Association, the American Society for Colposcopy and Cervical Pathology, and the Society of Gynecologic Oncologists — promoted Gardasil, which protects against a virus that can cause cervical cancer, using virtually the same strategy that Merck employed in its marketing campaign for the vaccine, the analysis concluded.
+The groups — the American College Health Association, the American Society for Colposcopy and Cervical Pathology, and the Society of Gynecologic Oncologists — promoted Gardasil, a vaccine against a virus that can cause cervical cancer, using virtually the same strategy that Merck employed in its marketing campaign for the vaccine, the analysis concluded.

-“I think what happened here was that marketing and medical education got blurred,” said Sheila M. Rothman of Columbia University’s Mailman School of Public Health in New York, who co-authored the article with her husband, David J. Rothman, who is at the school’s Center for the Study of Society and Medicine.
+“I think what happened here was that marketing and medical education got blurred,” said Sheila M. Rothman of Columbia University’s Mailman School of Public Health, who co-authored the article with her husband, David J. Rothman of the school’s Center for Society and Medicine.